3.2.2 County’s External Investment Pool

 This guidance applies only to counties.

-184.108.40.206 General accounting principles require the use of fiduciary funds to account and report assets held in a trustee or agency capacity for others.
+184.108.40.206 Generally Accepted Accounting Principles (GAAP) require the use of fiduciary funds to account and report assets held in a trustee or agency capacity for others.
 Custodial funds are used to account for situations where the government’s role is purely custodial.
 They are most commonly used by counties to account for taxes collected on behalf of special purpose districts.
-Trust funds are subject to a formal trust agreement or an agreement that is acting like a trust.
-Resources classified as trust or custodial funds cannot be used to support the government’s own programs.
+Trust funds normally are subject to a trust agreement that affects the degree of management involvement and length of time that resources are being held.
+Assets classified as trust or custodial funds cannot be used to support the government’s own programs.

-18.104.22.168 As such, all counties should report investments in either the investment trust fund or the custodial – external investment pool per the criteria located in BARS Manual 3.1.7, Fund Types and Accounting Principles.
+18.104.22.168 As such, the county should report investments in either the investment trust fund or the custodial – external investment pool per the criteria located in BARS Manual 4.3.1, Fund Types.

 22.214.171.124 Reporting investments in both an investment trust fund or the custodial – external investment pool fund and custodial funds, will cause duplicative reporting of the same cash.